A psychoanalysis of ‘place’

 That is the world of Donald J. Trump.
 Our fugleman.
 The world we live in.
 Everything is “perfect, beautiful,” until “it’s complicated” and “let’s see what happens.”
 He loves you before he hates you.
 Like ‘Pac, it’s me against the world.

-And yet, to his craven, belligerent, often savage, supporters, e.g., his sacrificial lambs, his madness, like his personality disorder constitutive of iconoclastic, iconographic, idiosyncrasies, is endearing by lionizing him, a mass movement inviolate from criticism or critical thinking.
-His nomenklatura, GOP sycophantic enablers by way of ingratiation, only further abetting, bolstering, coddling – and emboldening – him.
+And yet, to his cabal of dissidents, his craven, belligerent, often savage, supporters, e.g., his sacrificial lambs, his madness, like his personality disorder constitutive of iconoclastic, iconographic, idiosyncrasies, is endearing by lionizing him, a mass movement inviolate from criticism or critical thinking.
+His nomenklatura, GOP sycophantic enablers by way of ingratiation by way of imprudent audacity, only further abetting, bolstering, coddling – and emboldening – him.
 They are worse than Trump because they are further pacifying – even strengthening – a robust, code blue, narcissistic personality disorder with comorbidities.
 This is indiscriminate fealty.
 Still, a man hears what he wants to hear.